David Niven: Death and legacy

-Legacy

-A Thanksgiving service for Niven was held at St Martin-in-the-Fields, London, on 27 October 1983.
-The congregation of 1,200 included Prince Michael of Kent, Margaret, Duchess of Argyll, Sir John Mills, Sir Richard Attenborough, Trevor Howard, David Frost, Joanna Lumley, Douglas Fairbanks, Jr. and Lord Olivier.
+A thanksgiving service for Niven was held at St Martin-in-the-Fields, London, on 27 October 1983.
+The congregation of 1,200 included Prince Michael of Kent, Margaret Campbell, Duchess of Argyll, John Mills, Richard Attenborough, Trevor Howard, David Frost, Joanna Lumley, Douglas Fairbanks Jr., and Laurence Olivier.
 Biographer Graham Lord wrote, "the biggest wreath, worthy of a Mafia Godfather's funeral, was delivered from the porters at London's Heathrow Airport, along with a card that read: 'To the finest gentleman who ever walked through these halls.
 He made a porter feel like a king.'"

-In 1985, Niven was included in a series of British postage stamps, along with Sir Alfred Hitchcock, Sir Charles Chaplin, Peter Sellers and Vivien Leigh, to commemorate "British Film Year".

-Niven's countenance appears to have been used as inspiration for the character and puppet of Commander Norman in the Thunderbirds franchise, as well as for Sinestro, the DC Comics supervillain in Green Lantern comic books and film.
+In 1985, Niven was included in a series of British postage stamps, along with Alfred Hitchcock, Charles Chaplin, Peter Sellers, and Vivien Leigh, to commemorate "British Film Year".
+Niven's appearance was the inspiration for that of Commander Norman in the Thunderbirds franchise, as well as DC Comics villain Sinestro.

-Niven's Bonjour Tristesse co-star, Mylène Demongeot, declared about him, in a 2015 filmed interview:"He was like a Lord, he was part of those great actors who were extraordinary like Dirk Bogarde, individuals with lots of class, elegance and humour.
+Niven's Bonjour Tristesse co-star, Mylène Demongeot, declared about him in a 2015 filmed interview:"He was like a Lord, he was part of those great actors who were extraordinary like Dirk Bogarde, individuals with lots of class, elegance and humour.
 I only saw David get angry once.
 Preminger had discharged him for the day but eventually asked to get him.
 I said, sir, you had discharged him, he left for Deauville to gamble at the casino.
 So we rented a helicopter so they immediately went and grabbed him.
 Two hours later, he was back, full of rage.
 There I saw David lose his British phlegm, his politeness and class.
 It was royal.
 [Laughs]."